 If any other scheme is used your deposit is not protected in law.
 The scheme safeguards your deposit and resolves disputes over repayment of a deposit from a landlord at the end of a tenancy.
 It ensures tenants receive it back at the end of the tenancy if they are entitled to it.

 We are given power under Section 126 and Schedule 9 of the Housing and Planning Act 2016 to impose a financial penalty called a ‘Civil Penalty’ as an alternative to prosecution.
-The maximum penalty which can be imposed is £30,000 and the amount of the penalty will be decided using our Civil Penalties Policy 2018 [PDF, 307 Kb].
+The maximum penalty which can be imposed is £30,000.

 A financial penalty can be imposed for the following offences:

 - failure to comply with an Improvement Notice (Section 30)